Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 Regaari duck-nodded.
 "I can imagine.
 They go bad quickly, don’t they?"

 Daar growled.
 "The worst is when you’re not quick enough getting to the farm and they pop.
 Pus and flies everywhere."
 He tilted his head thoughtfully.
-"So…yeah, that was my fourth-grossest Job."
+"So... yeah, that was my fourth-grossest Job."

 Remarkably, nobody bothered to ask what could possibly be worse.

 Adam, meanwhile, could not contain himself.
 "Wait.
-So…that’s a bug."
+So... that’s a bug."

 "Loosely, yes."